jackyaz/DisplaySwitchVNC/README.md

 # DisplaySwitchVNC
-A helper application to make life easier when connecting from a single screen VNC Viewer computer to a multi-monitor VNC Server.
+A helper application to make life easier when connecting from a single monitor VNC Viewer computer to a multi monitor VNC Server.
 This was developed for use with [VNC Connect](https://www.realvnc.com/en/connect/) by RealVNC.

 ## How do I download it?
 Downloads for DisplaySwitchVNC are found under [Releases](https://github.com/jackyaz/DisplaySwitchVNC/releases)